Naudria/my-favorite-books/notes.md

 The ‘form_for’ Rails helper method requires you to pass in an object for each level of nesting.
 Rails comes pre-loaded with a bunch of different useful helper methods, one of which is ‘form_for,’ which assists with the routing for model-based form input.

 Typically, I would use an instance of a model as the sole argument in a form.
 When we create a new rating, with the models outlined earlier, what we are really doing is creating a new rating object that belongs to a book object.
-Therefore, without letting our ‘form_for’ element which book we want to relate the form input to as well as which rating, our ‘form_for’ model will not work.
+Therefore, without letting our ‘form_for’ element know which book we want to relate the form input to as well as which rating, our ‘form_for’ model will not work.
 An example of my form for creating a new rating is below.